-7 See Larsen v.
+4 See Larsen v.
 Hawaiian Kingdom, supra n.
 1, at 9.2.

-8 See Affaire de la Dette publique ottomane (Bulgarie, Irak, Palestine, Transjordanie, Grèce, Italie et Turquie), 18 April 1925, Reports of International Arbitral Awards, Volume I, 529, also available at https://legal.un.org/riaa/cases/vol I/529-614.pdf> (accessed on 16 May 2020), at 555 ("whatever are the effects of the occupation of a territory by the enemy before the re-establishment of peace, it is certain that such an occupation alone cannot legally determine the transfer of sovereignty [...]
-The occupation, by one of the belligerents, of [...] the territory of the other belligerent is
+5 See Affaire de la Dette publique ottomane (Bulgarie, Irak, Palestine, Transjordanie, Grèce, Italie et Turquie), 18 April Arbitral 529, 1925, Reports of International Awards, Volume ١, also https://legal.un.org/riaa/cases/vol_1/529-614.pdf (accessed on 16 May 2020), at 555 ("whatever are the effects of the occupation of a territory by the enemy before the re-establishment of peace, it is certain that such an occupation alone cannot legally determine the transfer of sovereignty [...]
+The occupation, by one of the belligerents, of [...] the territory of the other belligerent is nothing but a pure fact.
+It is a state of things essentially provisional, which does not legally substitute the authority of the invading belligerent to that of the invaded belligerent").